mszopensource/TwitterEmojiAnalyzer/README.md

 3. Now close the timeline view by swipe down the title bar, and click on analysis.

 ## Known issues
-The function to recognize emojis in a string `unicodeScalers.properties.isEmoji` might recognize the emoji some skin tone customization as a seperate emoji.
+The function to recognize emojis in a string `unicodeScalers.properties.isEmoji` recognizes the emoji skin tone customizations as a seperate emoji.
 I do not know how to resolve this.
 If you want to fix it please PR.

 ## Frameworks